RaVeR76/The-Kicks-Fix/testing.md

 All tests passed with no issues.

 #### **Verdict**
 Very happy with how the checkout page looks and its overall functionality, although I would have liked the users name to have been added at Registration process so their name would be pre-populated here or at least the users full name to be saved at this point.
-I did look into this funtionality but I would have to had changed the regristration page to make this happen and preferably at the start of the project so for now the user will have to manually input their Full Name.
+I did look into this functionality but I would have to had changed the registration page to make this happen and preferably at the start of the project so for now the user will have to manually input their Full Name.
 I have added names in Django Admin for some of my test user profiles so it deffo adds a little personal touch when it can be seen at checkout.